 There are also awards when dollar amounts do not meet certain thresholds.
-Even in smaller cases, awards can add up to 15 percent of amounts collected.
+Even in smaller cases, awards can add up to 15 percent of the amounts collected.
 Whistleblowers can receive an award when providing information that results in “the collection of taxes, penalties, interest or other amounts from the noncompliant taxpayer.”

-The IRS leaves practically no stone unturned when it comes collection of back taxes.
+The IRS leaves practically no stone unturned when it comes to a collection of back taxes.
 It provides a variety of publications instructing whistleblowers how to file information.
 It has reports regarding the progress of the program.
 It also has manuals and historical information on file regarding its program.